dayyad/Settlers/README.md

+## A quick note

+I created this during my first year of University when I was first getting used to the Java programming language.
+Doing little projects such as these was critical in helping me build my knowledge in the Java programming language, and helped keep my enthusiasm for programmign alive.

 # Settlers

 An early attempt to build a game with networking functionality that resembles the classic "Settlers of Catan" board game.